shpml/fundamentals/04_chapter/08_exercise.md

 * "services" section
 * footer

+If you don't see the JS Bin below, please refresh the page.

-This exercise, has two sections.
+This exercise has two sections.
 In the first, we'll create the structure of the website, and for the second section we're going to add CSS.
-You'll be using the JSBIN code editor below.
-As usual, **don't forget to save your JSBin link.** You'll be reusing the code to continue building on the exercise in the next unit.

 <a class="jsbin-embed" href="https://jsbin.com/nideji/embed?html&height=600px">JS Bin on jsbin.com</a><script src="https://static.jsbin.com/js/embed.min.js?3.35.12"></script>